 We recommend to submit the visa applications at least 90 days prior to their planned departure date and not earlier.

-If the applicant submits the documents properly and there is no need for a personal interview, the visa process takes 10-15 working days.
+If the applicant submits the documents properly and there is no need for a personal interview, the visa may be processed in 3-5 working days.
 The applications have to be submitted not earlier than 90 days prior to the proposed date of travel.

 The Spain Visa Application Centre does not prepare visa applications, but accepts and processes applications in accordance with the instructions issued by the Embassy of Spain and Consulate General of Spain.

 It is recommended to book an appointment prior to your application submission.
 You may visit the website https://ph.blsspainvisa.com/book_appointment.php

 for futher information.
 Please note that walk ins are no longer accommodated effective June 2017.